Summer Internship Program: Greene County

 1. Describe your plans for this internship. (i.e. What specifically will the intern be doing?)

 As part of the VCE-Greene staff, the summer intern will have the opportunity to work with 4-H Agent and Unit Coordinator Kathy Alstat, Sarah Weaver Sharpe, (Agriculture and Natural Resources Agent Greene), as well as other Extension Agents serving Greene and Planning District 10.
-The intern will be coordinating our Local Foods Challenge at the Greene County Fair in late June/early July, which is a joint program that combines 4-H, FCS and ANR programming.
-The Local Foods Challenge is a relatively new program that is a hybrid of the 4-H Food Challenge competition and local foods education programs.
-Its purpose is to encourage families to utilize local foods in their everyday diet, and promote and encourage local producers.
-Responsibilities will include planning and interfacing with members of the Greene County Fair Board, advertising and promoting the event through various traditional and social media outlets, managing registrations soliciting sponsors, recruiting judges, as well as organizing equipment and supplies for the event.
+The intern will be coordinating our Local Foods Challenge in late July at the Farmers Market, which is a joint program that combines 4-H, FCS and ANR programming.
+Responsibilities for this event will include planning and interfacing with members of Farmers Market’s governing board, advertising and promoting the event through various traditional and social media outlets, soliciting sponsors, recruiting judges, as well as organizing equipment and supplies.
 The intern will also be responsible for evaluating the effectiveness of the event by interviewing or surveying participants and members of the audience.
 This may include assisting with 4-H summer programming, visiting local farms and businesses, working with farmers markets and local foods networks, or assisting with family or community programs.
 The intern will be responsible for planning and implementing one or more special projects that would involve Agriculture, Youth Development, and Family and Consumer sciences serving the Greene Community.
 This will be under the guidance of the Extension Agents serving the unit.
 The

 2. Describe the knowledge / skills you expect the intern to gain from this experience.